Cpizzle1/capstone2/README.md

 ## Future Directions :

 As expected, more data would help increase the prediction of the mRNA model, but also, finding a way to incorporate the clinical and gene specific mutation data to increase model accuracy/recall scores would be a potential future goal.
 Potentially, using this general model to use on other disease states would be another future project and creating a pipeline to pymol and autodock software.
+Another avenue to pursue would be to create an app that would allow a user to input their clinical data, once the clinical data has been incoporated for a model prediction and prognosis of their condition.

 ## Acknowledgements